PinkTaxWatch/pinktaxwatch-data/README.md

 🔗 **Live site:** [pinktaxwatch.com](https://pinktaxwatch.com)
 📊 **License:** Data CC-BY-4.0 · Code MIT
 🗓️ **Cadence:** Monthly snapshots
+📌 **Current edition:** 2026-05 · Methodology v1.0

-Open, auditable data behind the **European Menstrual Affordability Index** — a monthly cross-country measure of how much menstrual essentials cost relative to female net income across all 27 EU member states.
+Open, auditable data behind the **European Menstrual Affordability Index** — a monthly cross-country measure of how much menstrual essentials cost relative to female net income across nine observed European markets.

 This repository documents the methodology, upstream sources, and licensing for the public index.
 Every figure on the live site is reproducible from publicly available data using the formula and source mapping below.